Names of George Santos bond sponsors released

 “Defendant did nothing to diffuse the ‘media frenzy’ when leaving the courthouse, instead choosing to address the numerous reporters awaiting his departure,” U.S. Magistrate Judge Anne Shields wrote.

-The filings indicate that Santos’s father and aunt at the hearing both “remained comfortable” about their roles, even following days of media attention on the case.
+The filings indicate Santos’s father and aunt both “remained comfortable” at the hearing about their roles, even following days of media attention on the case.

 Santos last month was indicted on 13 federal charges that accuse him of misleading campaign donors, fraudulently receiving unemployment benefits and lying on financial disclosures.
 He pleaded not guilty.